-Fortunately, they cannot immediately freeze your bank account without a judgement (CoJ or AJ) The MCA lender must file a lawsuit against you, usually a breach of contract claim for missed payments.
+Fortunately, they cannot immediately freeze your bank account without a judgment (CoJ or AJ).
+The MCA lender must file a lawsuit against you, usually a breach of contract claim for missed payments.
 According to the law, they are supposed to send you a summons or a notice of the lawsuit.
-Then, depending on the jurisdiction where that lawsuit is filled, you have a certain number of days in which you have to file a formal legal pleading in defense of that breach of contract lawsuit.
+Then, depending on the jurisdiction where that lawsuit is filed, you have a certain number of days in which you must file a formal legal pleading in defense of that breach of contract lawsuit.

 What's worse is that there are many unscrupulous lenders who will say they mailed you a summons letter, and use the date that the letter was mailed as the first day of your allotted response time.